jmservera/resnet50-container/README.md

 # Resnet50 embeddings container

 This is a simple container to get the embeddings of an image using a resnet50 model.
-The model is loaded from an onnx file from this project: https://huggingface.co/jxtc/resnet-50-embeddings
+The model is loaded from an onnx file from this project: https://huggingface.co/jxtc/resnet-50-embeddings and published on https://hub.docker.com/r/jmservera/resnet50-embeddings

 ## Local run